 Exploring the Clam River Reserve—for an hour, a morning, or a day—rewards you with another Berkshire experience of what is wild and untamed in the County and with a perspective that reaches back in history and forward to the future.

-Clam River Loop: From the Town Hall, you can access the Clam River Loop Trail.
+Two Rivers Loop: From the Town Hall, you can access the Two Rivers Loop Trail.
 A 0.2-mile spur from the trailhead leads through a hardwood forest to the Loop Trail.
 The 1-mile loop follows old wood roads and new-built trail through hardwood, white pine, and hemlock forests.
 Total length of the spur + loop + spur is 1.5 miles.

-Clam River Trail: The Town Hall trailhead also provides access to the out-and-back Clam trail that parallels the River.
+Wolf Pine Trail: The Town Hall trailhead also provides access to the out-and-back Wolf Pine Trail that parallels the River.
 From the Town Hall Annex to Hammertown Road and back is 3.3 miles.
 Most of the trail follows wood roads; stretches of new-built trail detour around wetlands.
 The trail runs along the Clam River, eventually bearing away from the river and climbing northwest past an old cellar hole, ending at Hammertown Road.

 A tributary of the Farmington River, Clam River gets its name from freshwater mussels—not actually clams—that make their home in the river.
 This 550-acre preserve protects 1.5 miles of the Clam, protection that the river did not have in centuries past when settlers harnessed its power to run mills.
 Visitors can find evidence of that primitive engineering on the river.